A Small Gain Analysis of Single Timescale Actor Critic: Assumptions

 \subsection{The Exploration Assumption}

-We now discuss the form of Assumption \ref{ass:explore}.
-The usual way in which this assumption is motivated is with reference to temporal difference learning update in Eq.~\eqref{eq:omega:rewritten}.

-Indeed, consider that equation, and assume the policy $\pi_{\theta}$ is fixed; also, for simplicity just ignore the projection.
-Looking at the expectation of the next iterate, it is then immediate that $A_{\theta}$ needs to have negative eigenvalues: otherwise even the expectation of the iterates may not converge.
-It is then not too hard to argue, because of the particular form of $A_{\theta}$ as the expectation of the matrix in Eq.~\eqref{eq:at}, that $x^T A_{\theta} x$ is negative for every $x$, and Assumption \ref{ass:explore} further makes this uniform over all $\theta$.

-While this standard argument explains why some form of this assumption is necessary, it does not explain how this assumption arises out of ``lower-level" assumptions about the MDP and the policies.
-Below, we discuss why we need to have a set of policies that have some exploration, and why that implies that Assumption \ref{ass:explore} must hold.
+We now discuss the form of Assumption \ref{ass:explore}: specifically, we explain why we need to have a set of policies that have some exploration, and why that implies that Assumption \ref{ass:explore} must hold.

 Indeed, suppose that a particular action $a$ in state $s$ has a large negative cost, so much so that the best policy must always take it.
 Any sample-based method needs to select that action at least once before it can incorporate this knowledge.
 However, glancing at Eq.~\eqref{eq:theta:3} we see this can fail to happen.
 Indeed, it may be that $\pi_{\theta}(a|s)=0$ for a set of $\theta$; then $(s,a)$ will never appear in Eq.~\eqref{eq:theta:3} and the update might always stay within the set of $\theta$ where $\pi_{\theta}(a|s)=0$.